How to print and copy

 - Formatting issues where staff have assisted.

-- Upon graduation there will be a one-year grace period for using up any PaperCut account balance.
+- Upon graduation there will be a one-year grace period for using up any Netlink ID printing account balance.

-- Twelve (12) months after graduation or eighteen (18) months of inactivity in lieu of graduation the PaperCut account will be deleted.
+- Twelve (12) months after graduation or eighteen (18) months of inactivity the NetLink ID printing account will be deleted.
+This deletion process will be done at the end of each term (April, August, and December).

-You are encouraged to spend your balance or transfer your balance to another person prior to graduating or leaving the university for more than 18 months.
+You are encouraged to spend your balance or transfer your balance to another person (see staff for assistance) within a year after graduation.

 To use the Libraries photocopiers and microform reader-printers, you'll need to buy a copycard.
 These cards are reusable and have no expiry date.